Social Media and Divorce

 In addition to bearing on the grounds for a divorce action, social media can also impact how each party’s claims are dealt with by the court.
 For example, if one party exhibits evidence of lavish spending on social media but claims to have little assets or income, the court may call into question the veracity of that person’s financial disclosure.
 Additionally, if the parties are embroiled in a custody dispute, negative comments on social media about a person’s estranged spouse, or that indicate a mental health or substance abuse issue can be used as evidence by the opposing party that granting the person custody rights is not in the best interest of the child.
 If you or your spouse wish to end your marriage, it is prudent to meet with a divorce attorney regarding the potential effect of social media on your proceedings.Consult a Knowledgeable Divorce Lawyer in Dallas to Discuss Your Case

 Social media has changed many things throughout society, including the manner in which divorce actions are handled.
 If you or your spouse intend to file for divorce in Texas, it is advisable to consult a knowledgeable Dallas attorney to discuss your case as well as the relationship between social media and your divorce proceedings.
 At McClure Law Group, we will work tirelessly to obtain any evidence from social media sites that could be used to your advantage and will offer guidance regarding how your posts could affect your rights.
 Our primary office is located in Dallas.
-We also are available by appointment at our satellite office in Plano, Collin County.
 We represent parties in divorce proceedings in Dallas, Fort Worth, Irving, Garland, McKinney, Richardson, Frisco, and Rockwall.
 Additionally, we represent people in family law matters in other parts of Collin, Dallas, Grayson, Tarrant, Denton, and Rockwall Counties.
 You can contact us via our online form or at 214.692.8200 to schedule a consultation regarding your case.